IlgarLunin/VoskPlugin-docs/README.md

 ![](resources/thumbnail.png)

-This is UE4 plugin for accurate speech recognition, and it doesn't not require internet connection.
+This is UE4 plugin for accurate speech recognition, and it doesn't require internet connection.

 # Important steps